toanitsv/MouldCalculator/README.md

-# MouldCalculator
+# MoldCalculator
-Application supports calculate the mould when we make order and follow up suppliers delivery mould
+Application supports calculate the mold when we make order and follow up suppliers delivery mold